Close Menu

 You do not need to try to win SSD benefits for back pain by yourself.
 We can help file your SSD application.
 Also, we can help you appeal every SSA denial.
 For example, our attorneys and staff can:

-If you file your application for benefits online at Social Security’s website, then you have 6 months to complete the application.
+If you file your application for benefits online at Social Security’s website, then you have 6 months to complete it.
 Try not to take that long to finish it.
 Once you submit your application online, the SSA sends you an application summary in the mail.
 You must sign the summary and mail it back.
+If you don’t, then the SSA won’t process your application.

 IF YOU NEED SSD BENEFITS FOR BACK PAIN, THEN HIRE A LAWYER WITH EXPERIENCE